From A Wiki of Ice and Fire

 Life up to Robert's Rebellion

-Lysa was born as the second daughter of Lady Minisa and Lord Hoster Tully, head of House Tully, Lord Paramount of the Riverlands.
+Lysa was born as the second daughter of Lady Minisa and Lord Hoster Tully, head of House Tully and Lord of Riverrun.
 She had an older sister, Catelyn, and a younger brother, Edmure.
 Her mother died giving birth to her fourth child, who also died.

 Lysa was raised at Riverrun alongside her siblings and her father's ward, Petyr Baelish.
 When they were young, Catelyn and Lysa first learnt to kiss by taking turns kissing Petyr.
-Catelyn recalls it being very innocent, though Petyr was more forward with Lysa, going so far as to French kiss her.
+Catelyn recalls it being very innocent, though Petyr was more forward with Lysa, who allowed him to kiss her with tongue.
 During this time, Lysa fell in love with Petyr, but her feelings were not reciprocated.
-When Catelyn was about to marry Brandon Stark, Petyr challenged him for Catelyn's hand.
-Brandon wounded Petyr and Lysa offered to nurse him.
-She took advantage of him while drunk, after having been rejected and humiliated by Catelyn, and climbed into his bed to "give him comfort", during which Petyr called Lysa "Catelyn".
-Lysa became pregnant with Petyr's child as a result of this, but her father forced her to abort it and sent Petyr back to the Vale.
+One night Petyr tried to kiss Catelyn, and she rejected him, laughing.
+Petyr got drunk because of this, and Lysa climbed into his bed that night to "give him comfort".
+Petyr took her virginity that night, telling her he loved her, but called her "Cat" before falling asleep.
+When Catelyns wedding date to Brandon Stark was announced, Petyr challenged him for Catelyn's hand..
+Brandon wounded Petyr severely and Lysa offered to nurse him.
+In the following fortnight, they slept together again.
+Lysa became pregnant with Petyr's child as a result of this.
+After Hoster had send Petyr back to the Fingers, Lysa revealed her pregnancy to him, in the hopes that Hoster would relent and let her wed Petyr, but Hoster forced her to abort the child instead.

-Because Lysa was no longer a virgin, Lord Hoster found it difficult to arrange a marriage for her to someone of equal rank.
-A marriage to Jaime Lannister was discussed, but the deal fell through when Cersei Lannister pushed Jaime to join the Kingsguard.
+Prior attempts to betroth Lysa had failed.
+A marriage to Jaime Lannister was discussed, but the deal fell through when Cersei Lannister pushed Jaime to join the Kingsguard before the arrangements were complete.
 Tywin Lannister offered his younger son Tyrion instead but was rebuffed by Lord Hoster.
 During Robert's Rebellion, Lysa was married to Lord Jon Arryn, Lord of the Eyrie and Defender of the Vale.
-Lord Arryn was already an old man without immediate heirs, and their marriage forged a useful wartime alliance with House Tully.
+Lord Arryn was already an old man and their marriage forged a useful wartime alliance with House Tully.
+In addition, Jon needed a wife known to be fertile, as his last heir had died during the Battle of the Bells.
 She married Jon at Riverrun, in the same ceremony as her sister married Eddard Stark.
 Both men played key roles in the successful rebellion.
 After the war ended, King Robert I chose Jon Arryn as his Hand, a position that took him away to King's Landing for a long period of time.

 When her uncle Ser Brynden Tully wished to leave the Riverlands to avoid perpetual feuding with Lord Hoster, Lysa's position as Lady of the Eyrie allowed him to serve House Arryn as Knight of the Gate.